 There’s a plush floral couch in the dwelling room and a large dinner desk wherein they host their 4-child, 12-grandchild, two-extremely good-grandchild family.
 Their garden slopes down to a creek, with a park and playground simply past.
 Terry cheerfully factors out the well-arranged plastic cereal bins beneath the counter, looking forward to hungry guests.

 “That [money] method we will travel,” Carole said.
-“That manner, we will help our youngsters if they need it — our grandkids.
+“In that way, we will help our grandkids if needed.
 That method that we can exit to consume.”

 The carrier touts itself as a hyper-convenient way for tourists to e-book a hotel alternative.
-Airbnb has a handful of competition — like VRBO and HomeAway — however, it appropriately dominates the house-sharing market.
+Airbnb has a handful of competitors — like VRBO and HomeAway — however, it appropriately dominates the house-sharing market.

 Michigan government reaction